ichiro-takahashi/snclass/README.md

 # SN type classifier

 ## training (HSC)
-It supports two classification tasks.
+This classifier supports two classification tasks.
-One is binary classification.
-Another is 3-class classification.
+One is binary classification and the other is 3-class classification.

-In binary classification task, a binary classifier tries to distinguish the samples;
+The binary classification task classifies the samples as:
 - class 0: `Ia`,
 - class 1: others (`Ib`, `Ic`, `Ibc`, `II`, `IIL`, `IIN`, `IIP`).

-In 3-class classification task, a multi class classifier tries to distinguish
+The 3-class classification task classifies the samples as:
 - class 0: `Ia`,
 - class 1: `Ib` `Ic` `Ibc`,
 - class 2: `II` `IIL` `IIN` `IIP`.